If the spirit of sub-genre displays this than free or . is freedom and progress, perhaps no better

 Regarded as one of the founders of , possessed a unique improvisational voice.

 His quartet’s arrival in New York, with a much-discussed residency at the Five Spot, was hugely controversial, and the band’s sound was unlike any that had come before it.

-The quartet would play one of Ornette’s memorable themes as the ‘head in’ at the beginning, and the ‘head out’ at the end, just as a standard jazz band would.
-However, the improvised solos in between these melodies dispensed with chord changes and form, in a technique known as ‘time, no changes’.
+The quartet would play one of Ornette’s memorable themes as the ‘head in’ at the beginning, and the ‘head out’ at the end, just as a standard band would.

-Recommended Ornette Coleman album: The Shape of Jazz to Come
+Recommended album: The Shape of to Come

 Ornette was self-taught and could not be considered a schooled virtuoso in the traditional sense, but his cry-like alto sound is profoundly expressive and the melodies he composed are undeniably strong.

 The Shape of double and , arguably Ornette’s most important collaborator, on cornet.
 To Come features his classic early quartet with Billy Higgins (who would later be replaced by Ed Blackwell) on , Charlie Haden on